davidgundry/MathsForCS/_course/numerical-systems/positional-notation.md

 ---
-title: Numerical Systems
+title: Positional Notation
-permalink: /course/intro-to-numerical-systems/
+permalink: /course/positional-notation/
 ---

 A numerical system is a way of writing numbers.
 Here we're interested in three particular numerical systems: decimal (the one we're used to, with 10 digits), binary (with 2 digits), and hexadecimal (with 16 digits).

+The important thing about these number systems is that they use positional notation.

 Watch the video and then answer the questions below.